openstack/neutron/doc/source/contributor/internals/openvswitch_firewall.rst

 for ingress traffic based on the network id and destination MAC address);
 ``register 6`` contains a value identifying the network (which is also the OVSDB port tag) to isolate connections into separate conntrack zones.
+For VLAN networks, the physical VLAN tag will be used to act as an extra match rule to do such identifying work as well.

 ::